fadden/6502bench/README.md

 installer was able to get the 4.6.2 installer to work.)

-In theory, SourceGen can work with Mono under Linux and Mac OS X.  It currently crashes on startup with Mono 5.14.0 on Ubuntu, so it's uncertain when or if this will work.
+In theory, SourceGen can work with Mono under Linux and Mac OS X.  It currently crashes on startup with Mono 5.14.0 on Ubuntu, down in the WinForms code, so it's uncertain when or if this will work.

 ## Getting Started ##